amoghsingh130/TypeMaster6000/README.md

 5. **Track Your Progress**: Check out your performance charts to see how you've improved over time.
 6. **Customize Settings**: Switch between light and dark themes or adjust other settings to your liking.

-## 📫 Contact
+## Contact

 Have questions or feedback?
-I'd love to hear from you!
+Feel free to reach out!

 📧 [amogh.singh130@gmail.com](mailto:amogh.singh130@gmail.com)